Truvada Lawsuit • Compassionate Truvada Lawyer

 In the early 1980s, the world watched as healthy young men and transwomen became stricken with an illness that was robbing them of their lives at an alarming rate.
 At the time, scientists and doctors had few answers as to what was causing the deaths of young men and women in communities ostracized by the mainstream.
 In addition, the U.S. government was slow to move in recognizing the disease or appropriate funding for research.

-This slowly began to change in 1983 when a French scientist discovered HIV and in 1985, the first HIV test became available.
-However, the number of people dying from AIDS continued to grow.
+This slowly began to change in 1983 when a French scientist discovered HIV.
+Following the discovery two years later, in 1985, the first HIV test became available.
+However, the drug was ineffective as the number of people dying from AIDS continued to grow.

 AZT is not without controversy.
 The side effects were harsh, and there are countless stories of children dying from taking AZT.
 The drug, while powerful, was also said to be toxic and created debilitating side effects in many who took it as prescribed.